slint-ui/slint/docs/reference/src/quickstart/getting_started.md

 We recommend using [rust-analyzer](https://rust-analyzer.github.io) and [our editor integrations for Slint](https://github.com/slint-ui/slint/tree/master/editors) for following this tutorial.

-Let's create a new Rust application and add `slint` ad a dependency
+Let's create a new Rust application and add `slint` as a dependency

 ```sh
 cargo new memory